Drew Waters Preview, Player Props: Royals vs. Tigers

 Drew Waters At The Plate

-- Waters is hitting .231 with 10 doubles, five triples, eight home runs and 27 walks.
+- Waters has 10 doubles, five triples, eight home runs and 27 walks while batting .231.

 - In 35.2% of his games this season (31 of 88), he has scored, and in eight of those games (9.1%) he has scored more than once.